 available online and free of charge

 All Jews should have the basic Jewish texts, whether those be digital or physical.
 Many of these texts are now available for free online and/or to download.
-The following resources are recommended for use by our Director of Education, Rabbi Sandy Zisser, and may be accessed online free of charge.
+The following resources are recommended and may be accessed online free of charge.
 Interested in additional recommendations?
-Contact our Rabbi Help Desk at firstname.lastname@example.org.
+Contact our help desk at firstname.lastname@example.org.

 |Sefaria is a non-profit organization dedicated to furthering open, participatory Jewish learning for the digital era.
 Here you will find the Tanakh (Hebrew Bible) amongst other key texts.|

 |Mechon Mamre is Hebrew for “the Mamre Institute.”
 Mamre is a place name for the place where Abraham, our patriarch, lived.
 Here you will find the Tanakh (Hebrew Bible) and the Mishneh Torah (the RaMBaM’s restatement of the oral law).|

 |Chabad.org, the flagship website of the Chabad-Lubavitch Hasidic movement, offers the complete Tanakh (Hebrew Bible) with modern, English translation and Rashi’s commentary.|